St. Martin Parish School Board

 The St. Martin Parish School Board (SMPSB) is an entity responsible for the operation of public schools in St. Martin Parish, Louisiana, United States.
 It is headquartered in the city of St. Martinville.

 Current Superintendent of Schools

-Allen "AL" Blanchard Jr. was appointed on Wednesday, March 13, 2019, as the superintendent of the Saint Martin Parish School Board.
+Frederick Wiltz is the current Superintendent of the Saint Martin Parish School District.

 Schools

 St. Martin Parish consists of two non-contiguous areas.
 16 schools are in "Upper St. Martin Parish" and one school, Stephensville Elementary School, is in "Lower St. Martin Parish."
 Students in Lower St. Martin Parish attend Morgan City High School in nearby St. Mary Parish upon finishing at Stephensville Elementary School.